wasamasa/jammer/README.rst

 the repetition count.

-Asides from the ``repeat`` type, there's also the option to constantly slow down all events (for input lag emulation) or slowing down randomly selected events by a random amount, an effect most comparable to having spilt a small amount of a sticky liquid on your keyboard.
+Asides from the ``repeat`` type, there's also the option to constantly slow down all events (for input lag emulation) or misfiring and slowing down randomly selected events by a random amount, an effect most comparable to having spilt a small amount of a sticky liquid on your keyboard.
 These can be enabled by customizing ``jammer-type``.

 Finally, one can whitelist or blacklist commands.
 By default an empty whitelist is used.
 Adding a command to ``jammer-block-list`` in this